awsdocs/amazon-aurora-user-guide/doc_source/babelfish-troubleshooting.md

 ## Using `pg_dump` and `pg_restore` requires extra setup<a name="babelfish-troubleshooting-pg-dump_pg_restore"></a>

-Currently, if you try to use the PostgreSQL utilities `pg_dump` and `pg_restore` to move a database from one Babelfish for Aurora PostgreSQL DB cluster to another, you see the following error message:
+Currently, if you try to use the PostgreSQL utilities `pg_dump` and `pg_restore` to move a database from one Babelfish DB cluster to another, you see the following error message:

 ```
 psql:bbf.sql:29: ERROR:  role "db_owner" does not exist